Mahmud Abunada

-Career
+Club career

-Abunada started his career at Al-Arabi and is a product of the Al-Arabi youth system.
+Abunada started his career in the youth team of Al-Arabi.
 On 14 February 2019, he made his professional debut for Al-Arabi against Al-Rayyan in the Pro League.

-By March 2020, he had appeared in 55 matches for the club.
+In June 2025, he signed a five-year deal with Al-Rayyan SC.

 International career

+Abunada plays for the Qatar national team, which has qualified for the 2026 FIFA World Cup.
+He was selected for the 26-man squad for the 2026 FIFA World Cup on 27 May 2026.

+On 13 June 2026, Abunada was named Player of the Match for his performance in a 1-1 draw against Switzerland in Qatar's opening match of the World Cup.

+Personal life

 Abunada was born in Qatar and is of Palestinian descent, holding dual Qatari and Palestinian citizenship.
-He plays for the Qatar national team, and helped them earn qualification to the 2026 FIFA World Cup.

-Personal life

 After qualifying to the 2026 FIFA World Cup, Abunada donated to build a hospital in the Gaza Strip in Palestine to help them recover from the Gaza war.